limelody/LLLInventoryScrap/README.md

 When prompted, type the full URL.
 Example: ```https://shop.lululemon.com/p/womens-joggers/Dance-Studio-Jogger-29/_/prod9000211?color=47780&sz=10```

+After execution finishes, will output a list of all stores with stock (add in phone numbers later).

 Like all web scrapers, might break if the site changes ¯\\_( ͠° ͟ʖ °͠ )_/¯